shoaib9121/dynamic-programming/README.md

 # Coding Challenges

 This repo consists of various JavaScript coding challenges.
-Each branch contain a different coding excercise
+Each branch contains a different coding excercise